A Mission With A Feminine Side

 What makes Mission Santa Clara de Asis unique is it was the first mission to be named after a woman, Saint Clare of Assisi.
 It is the 8th mission founded in California and was founded on January 12, 1777, by Friar Junipero Serra.

-Students and faculty members tried and succeeded in saving some historic mementos, but could not save the historic old building.
+Students and faculty members tried and succeeded in saving some historical mementos, but could not save the old building.
 The only part of the original mission left is the outer wall.
 The church that stands here today (the sixth), was dedicated in 1928.

 Next to the pulpit stands a 1930 Pearwood statue of John The Baptist.
 There are also some beautiful paintings inside.